Sunday, September 01, 2024

 RB: A child inhabits a compelling psychological world.
 To a kid, a dog might have the power to read minds.
 A horse on the side of the road might cast a judgmental glance.
 Cory’s young enough to live in that magic, but old enough to grasp the troubles of his family.
 He’s an ideal observer.

-Monday, March 11, 2024
+Thursday, April 11, 2024

 Ryan's NY Observer Essays (and a few others)--Republished in Arts & Letters Daily and Elsewhere.

-From my Milo essay in the NY Observer: “I support anyone's right to speak and publish.
+Milo essay in the NY Observer: “I support anyone's right to speak and publish.
 But my own feeling is that Milo was often thin stuff—he was one-dimensional, neglecting to locate any other personality trait that might mitigate his constant judgments about people on the left . . .
 His rhetoric was absent goodwill that might truly persuade, and therefore he lacked complexity and depth on the stage.
 In short, too much stupidity issued from his pretty mouth.”

-Wednesday, March 06, 2024
+Wednesday, April 10, 2024

 Recommendations from PEN American Justice Writing

-PEN managers Robbie and Caits
+PEN managers Robbie, Jess, and Caits

 Horses All Over Hell is a heartbreaking new book from a master of modern American fiction.”